Nonindustrial Disability Insurance-Family Care Leave

 Some state employees are not covered by NDI but are covered by State Disability Insurance (SDI) through a negotiated agreement.
 For information about SDI, visit About the State Disability Insurance Program.

-- Get the Claim for Nonindustrial Disability Insurance - FCL (DE 8501F) from your personnel or payroll specialist with the Part A - Employer Information completed.
-Your department’s personnel office must verify that you are enrolled in the ALP and excluded from bargaining before completing the claim form.
+- Get the Claim for Nonindustrial Disability Insurance – Family Care Leave (NDI-FCL) (DE 8501F) from your personnel or payroll specialist with the Part A - Employee Information completed.
+Your department’s personnel office must confirm that you are enrolled in the ALP and excluded from bargaining before completing the claim .

 - Complete and sign Part B - Claim Statement of Employee.

-- For bonding claims: Complete and sign Part C - Bonding Certification.
-A bonding claim is complete when parts A, B, C, and evidence of relationship (See Part C, box 10 for acceptable evidence of relationship documents) are received by the EDD.
+- Bonding claims: Complete and sign Part C - Bonding Certification.
+A bonding claim is complete when parts A, B, C, and proof of relationship are provided.
+(See Part C, box 10 for acceptable evidence of relationship documents).

-- For care claims: Part D - Statement of Care Recipient (signed by the care recipient or authorized representative) and Part E - Physician/Practitioner’s Certification (signed by the physician/practitioner) are required.
-A care claim is complete when parts A, B, D, and E are received by the EDD.
+- Care claims: Complete and sign Part D - Statement of Care Recipient (signed by the care recipient or approved representative) and Part E - Physician/Practitioner’s Certification (signed by the physician/practitioner).
+A care claim is considered complete when we receive parts A, B, D, and E.

-- Mail your completed and signed claim form (DE 8501F) to the EDD at:
+- Mail your completed and signed claim form (DE 8501F) to:

 PO Box 2168